 We can custom synthesize small molecules in-house .
 A quotation will be prepared for such syntheses.

-Oligonucleotide, oligomimetics, and custom gene or genomic DNA
+Oligonucleotide, oligomimetics and custom genes or genomic DNA

-Oligo or custom genes such as DNA, RNA, and PNA can be synthesized and conjugated through amino, thiol, or 5'-phosphate modification.
+Oligo or custom genes such as DNA, RNA and PNA can be synthesized and conjugated through amino, thiol or 5'-phosphate modifications.
 Oligos supplied by the customer should be HPLC or gel purified (>90% pure).
 Please provide the QC data needed for purity assessment.
 Extra charges may apply for analyzing the starting materials at Bio-Synthesis.

-Commercial antibodies can be supplied by customers or ordered through Bio-Synthesis with an additional fee plus the cost of antibody.
+Commercial antibodies can be supplied by customers or ordered through Bio-Synthesis with an additional fee plus the antibody’s cost.
 Non-commercial biopolymers supplied by customers should be affinity purified.
-Please provide gel electrophoresis data along with your antibody.
-Bio-Synthesis also assists customers with antibody production, purification, modification, and fragmentation prior to any cross linking reaction
+Please provide gel electrophoresis data along with your antibody’s.
+Bio-Synthesis also assists customers with antibody production, purification, modification and fragmentation prior to any cross linking reaction

-We offer post-synthetic modification of ligands to be immobilized on various solid supports, which allow the immobilization process to occur selectively in the presence of common functional groups, including amines, thiols, carboxylic acids, and alcohols.
+We offer post-synthetic modified ligands to be immobilized on various solid supports, which allow the immobilization process to occur selectively in the presence of common functional groups, including amines, thiols, carboxylic acids and alcohols.
 Bio-Synthesis offers functional group modification and derivatization.

 See more information on Biomolecule Modification

 Every chemical modification or conjugation process involves the reaction of one functional group with another, resulting in the formation of a covalent bond.
-The creation of bioconjugate reagents with spontaneously reactive, or selectively reactive functional groups, forms the basis for simple and reproducible crosslinking or tagging of target molecules.
-Our well-trained chemists assist clients from project scope collections to design, and to determine appropriate homobiofunctional or heterobifunctional cross-linking chemistries We have delivered thousands of custom conjugated biopolymers and are fully capable of meeting the ever-increasing bioconjugation needs in biological and drug discovery research.
+The creation of bioconjugate reagents with spontaneously reactive or selectively reactive functional groups, forms the basis for simple and reproducible crosslinking or tagging of target molecules.
+Our well-trained chemists assist clients from project scope collections to design and determine appropriate homobifunctional or heterobifunctional cross-linking chemistries.
+We have delivered thousands of custom conjugated biopolymers and are fully capable of meeting the ever-increasing bioconjugation needs in biological and drug discovery research.
 Hundreds of reaction systems have been applied in our organic laboratories.

 Bio-Synthesis is committed to Total Quality Management (TQM) to assure complete satisfaction.
 MS and HPLC analyses are performed following the completion of biopolymer synthesis, purification and QC (quality control).
 QA (quality assurance) procedures are also followed independently to double guarantee the quality of every delivered peptide.
 Bio-Synthesis's Total Quality Management System (TQM) has been successfully upgraded to fully comply with ISO 9001:2008 regulations.